netsec-ethz/rains/DESIGN-PENDING-SIGNATURE-CACHE.md

   accessible.
 - on insertion or lookup of a public key it is moved to the head of the list
 - in case the cache is full the public key at the tail of the list is removed.
-- to allow fast lookup two hash maps are used.
-The first is keyed by the tuple subjectZone, context, signature algorithm type, and key phase. (the last two are only necessary if we can specify it in a query).
-The second is keyed by the token used in the sent query.
+- to allow fast lookup a hash maps keyed by token is used.
 The value is a pointer to the corresponding list node.
-- a list node contains a set (safe for concurrent accesses) of sections waiting for the public key, an expiration time, and a token. (the token is needed to remove the entry from the second hashmap in case of removal)
+- a list node contains a set (safe for concurrent accesses) of sections waiting for the public key, an expiration time, a token, and the destination server's address (the token is needed to remove the entry from the hashmap in case of removal.
+The destination server's address can be used for an external service to do blacklisting of misbehaving servers)
 - sections over which this server has authority are not subject to lru removal.
 They are stored in a separate list.